arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Uploading a Job from the Portal for HTML5 playback ###

-The Windows Azure Management Portal provides a way to quickly create a Windows Azure Media Services account.
-You can use your account to access Media Services that enable you to store, encrypt, encode, manage, and stream media content in Windows Azure.
+The Microsoft Azure Management Portal provides a way to quickly create a Microsoft Azure Media Services account.
+You can use your account to access Media Services that enable you to store, encrypt, encode, manage, and stream media content in Microsoft Azure.
 At the time you create a Media Services account, you also create an associated storage account (or use an existing one) in the same geographic region as the Media Services account.

 <a name="creating-a-media-service-account" />
 #### Task 1 - Creating a Media Services Account ####

 This task explains how to use the Quick Create method to create a new Media Services account and then associate it with a storage account.

-1. Log in to the [Windows Azure Management Portal](https://manage.windowsazure.com).
+1. Log in to the [Microsoft Azure Management Portal](https://manage.windowsazure.com).

 1. Click **New** | **App Services** | **Media Service**, and then click **Quick Create**.